Last Updated: 1/5/2019 | January 5th, 2019

 This is one of the best Holocaust museums in the world and features a large permanent exhibit that takes up three whole levels and tells the story of the Holocaust through films, photos, artifacts, and first-person stories.
 There are also rotating exhibits meant to educate visitors about the ongoing threat of genocide and violence around the world.
 It’s so powerful and moving.
 I strongly urge you to visit while you’re in the city!

 National Mall, just south of Independence Avenue, SW, between 14th Street and Raoul Wallenberg Place (15th Street). +1 202-488-0406, ushmm.org.
-Open daily 10am-5:20pm, with extended hours in the spring and summer.
-Because of high traffic, you will need to reserve a ticket online for visits between March 1-August 31.
+Open daily 10am-5:30pm, with extended hours in the spring and summer.
+Free timed-entry tickets are required for the permanent exhibition (not for temporary exhibitions).

 Hang out in Historic Georgetown

 This area used to be a transit point for farmers selling tobacco in the 1700s.
-In fact, Georgetown was around before Washington, DC.
-While this area is known for its fantastic shopping, dining, and nightlife options, you can simply spend hours strolling through here taking in the well-preserved Georgian homes and architecture.
+In fact, Georgetown was around before Washington, DC existed.
+It’s home to the oldest house in DC (built in 1765 and appropriately called the Old Stone House), as well as Georgetown University (one of the oldest and most prestigious universities in the United States).
+While this area is known for its fantastic shopping, food scene, and nightlife, you can simply spend hours strolling the cobblestone streets, taking in the well-preserved Georgian homes and architecture.

 Tour the John F. Kennedy Center for the Performing Arts

 This center is a memorial to JFK and has nine theaters and stages dedicated to music, dance, and theater, as well as international and children’s programs.
-There’s a free guided tour here every 10 minutes.
-There’s an awesome rooftop terrace with panoramic views of Washington, D.C.
+It’s also home to both the National Symphony Orchestra and the Washington National Opera.

-This 4.4 square mile park is a popular spot for outdoor enthusiasts, with tons of trails for hiking and biking.
+This 1,754 acre park is an awesome place to enjoy nature in the city.
+It’s a popular spot for outdoor enthusiasts, with over 32 miles of trails for hiking and biking.
 There are picnic areas, tennis courts, and even riding stables too!
-It’s an awesome place to enjoy nature in the city.
+During the summer, the park offers outdoor events such as star-gazing, Ranger-led nature walks, and outdoor concerts.

 See the National Arboretum